aspose-note/Aspose.Note-Documentation/java/developer-guide/working-with-tables/_index.md

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-tables-GetCellTextFromRowOfTable-GetCellTextFromRowOfTable.java" >}}
 ## **Insert a Table in OneNote Document**
-Aspose.Note for Java APIs allows developers to insert a table at particular node position.
+Aspose.Note for Java APIs allows developers to insert a table at a particular node position.
 This article is meant to show you how to create a table in OneNote document programmatically.

 Aspose.Note for Java offers the Document class that represents a OneNote file.
-Developers can append content under TableCell node, table cells to the TableRow node, table row to the Table node.
+Developers can append content under the TableCell node, table cells to the TableRow node, table row to the Table node.
 Later they could append table under OutlineElement node, outline element to Outline node, outline to Page node and then a page to the Document node.
 It's all based on the **Aspose.Note DOM structure**.

 The following example shows how to insert a table in a OneNote document.

 {{< gist "aspose-com-gists" "952261680cb5075c778c0ae67a69bd14" "Examples-src-main-java-com-aspose-note-examples-tables-InsertTable-InsertTable.java" >}}
 ## **Create a Table with Locked Columns in the OneNote Document**
-Aspose.Note for Java APIs allows developers to insert a table at particular node position.
+Aspose.Note for Java APIs allows developers to insert a table at a particular node position.
 This article is meant to show you how to create a table with a locked column in OneNote document programmatically.

 Aspose.Note for Java offers the Document class that represents a OneNote file.
 Developers can append content under the TableCell node, table cells to the TableRow node, table row to the Table node.
 LockedWidth property of the Table class allows bolting its width.
 Later they could append table under OutlineElement node, outline element to Outline node, outline to Page node and then a page to the Document node.
 It's all based on the **Aspose.Note DOM structure**.